awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_xilinx.md

 1. Insert the card into the MicroSD card slot directly under the USB\-UART port\.

-1. Set the MicroZed boot mode jumpers to SD boot mode:
+1. Set the MicroZed boot mode jumpers to SD boot mode\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/xilinx-sd.png)

 1. Press the RST button to reset the device and start booting the application\.
 You can also unplug the USB\-UART cable from the USB\-UART port, and then reinsert the cable\.

 #### Boot the Amazon FreeRTOS Demo Project from QSPI flash<a name="xilinx-build-boot-qspi"></a>

-1. Set your MicroZed board's boot mode jumpers to the JTAG boot mode:
+1. Set your MicroZed board's boot mode jumpers to the JTAG boot mode\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/xilinx-jtag.png)

 1. Verify that your computer is connected to the USB\-UART and JTAG Access ports\.
 The green Power Good LED light should be illuminated\.